George Bacouni: On the situation of Christians in Lebanon

 In a conversation with "Asianews" Bacouni said as the archbishop of Tyre, that Christians have become a minority in their own country.
 Since 1970, he noted, had become steadily less the percentage of Christians in the Lebanese population.
 This has the effect that the pressure of the Muslims would lead to a permanent emigration among Christians.
 "They (the Christians) feel an ever increasing alienation to their own country," said Archbishop Bacouni.
 He therefore called on the Church "by a credible life according to the Gospels and the proclamation of the Word of God, to encourage the Christians."

 Middle East

-As a delegate to the Special Assembly of the Synod of Bishops (Catholic) for the Middle East in October 2010, he commented in the final bulletin.
+As a delegate to the Special Assembly of the Synod of Bishops for the Middle East in October 2010, he commented in the final bulletin.
 He stressed that the problems of Christians in Jordan describe a difficult new situation.
 But, he stresses, we must be able to keep the young people in their home countries.
 And in order to achieve this, the clergy and the episcopate must make a massive effort.